Pomax/BezierInfo-2/chapters/extremities/content.en-GB.md

 And that's it.
 The maths is complicated, but the code is pretty much just "follow the maths, while caching as many values as we can to prevent recomputing things as much as possible" and now we have a way to find all roots for a cubic function and can just move on with using that to find extremities of our curves.

+And of course, as a quartic curve  also has meaningful second and third derivatives, we can quite easily compute those by using the derivative of the derivative (of the derivative), just as for cubic cuvers.

 ### Quintic and higher order curves: finding numerical solutions

 And this is where thing stop, because we _cannot_ find the roots for polynomials of degree 5 or higher using algebra (a fact known as [the Abel–Ruffini theorem](https://en.wikipedia.org/wiki/Abel%E2%80%93Ruffini_theorem)).
 Instead, for occasions like these, where algebra simply cannot yield an answer, we turn to [numerical analysis](https://en.wikipedia.org/wiki/Numerical_analysis).